Iran targets dummy US aircraft carrier in Gulf exercises

 The war games come only days after Teheran accused US fighter jets of harassing an Iranian commercial airliner in the skies over Syria.

-Tensions have escalated between Iran and the United States since US President Donald Trump unilaterally withdrew from a landmark nuclear deal in 2018.
+Tensions have escalated between Iran and the US since President Donald Trump unilaterally withdrew from a landmark nuclear agreement in 2018.

-One of the most recent confrontations was in mid-April, when the United States accused the Guards of using speedboats to harass its warships in the Gulf.
+One of the most recent confrontations was in mid-April, when the US accused the Guards of using speedboats to harass its warships in the Gulf.